Home

 A result of this was the development of a new major classification of engineering.
 Encompassing tools, machines, and mechanics it's the branch of engineering that encapsulates the generation and application of mechanical power and heat.
 Also in the design, production and use of machines and tools.

-ME incorporates all from the scientifically driven approach right down to the classics simple machines which has to be the birth of ME long ago.
+ME incorporates all from the scientifically driven approach right down to the classic simple machines which has to be the birth of ME long ago.
 A simple machine is a device that transforms the direction or magnitude of a force, without consuming any energy, (ignoring small frictional losses).

-A mechanism is said to be pertaining to a machine, or to machinery, or tools if made or formed by a machine or with machine tools, Such as in Precision Engineering, these are firms who specialise in making very precise mechanical products and components.
+A mechanism is said to be pertaining to a machine, or to machinery, or tools if made or formed by a machine or with machine tools, Such as in Precision Engineering, these are firms who specialize in making very precise mechanical products and components.

 Mechanics is the branch of physics that predicts how physical bodies and mechanisms will behave when they're subjected to a force or forces.
 Also the subsequent effect(s) of the mechanism or body on their surrounding environment.

 The Mechanics discipline is deep rooted in several ancient civilizations.
 Quite sometime ago now, early on during the modern period.
 Scientists of the day, including the the now famous names and likes of Kepler, Galileo and particularly Newton.
-Laid down the foundations of what is known as today as Classical Mechanics.
+Laid down the foundations of what is known today as the Classical Mechanics.

 To be able to do this, engineers need a comprehensive and in-depth understanding of scientific and engineering processes coupled with lateral thinking.
-The outcome of all this historical technical know how is amazing inventive innovation.
+The outcome of all this historical technical know how, is amazing inventive innovation.

 Have a look at the Technical page